 A criminal mineral.
 Very high cadmium in the body is associated with criminality, violence and psychopathic behavior.
 For example, a study of Navy recruits found that the ones who had behavior problems had more cadmium in their hair.

 You can understand this better by knowing that zinc, the main cadmium antagonist, is a spiritual mineral.
 It is associated with higher thought and spiritual emotions and behavior such as love and compassion.
 If a person is low in zinc and high in cadmium, the spiritual qualities will be lacking or deficient, and violence and psychopathic tendencies may prevail.

-To produce criminals, all that is sometimes required is a severe trauma, beating or even a bad rape.
+To produce criminals, all that is sometimes required is a severe trauma, beating or a hard rape.
 This will deplete zinc and can shift a person’s personality in a criminal direction.

-The rogues, a criminal group on earth, know this well and use beatings and rape to “recruit” people for their cause.
+The rogues, a criminal group on earth, know this well and use beatings and rape to “recruit” people.
 For details, read The Rogues.

 SYMPTOMS OFTEN FOUND IN HIGH-CADMIUM WOMEN

 Diseases such as cancer, diabetes and hardening of the arteries.